Prambanan: Reconstruction

 The restoration efforts was hampered by the economic crisis in 1930s, and finally ceased altogether due to the outbreak of World War II Pacific War (1942-1945), and the following Indonesian National Revolution (1945-1949).
 After the war, the temple reconstruction resumed in 1949, despite much of technical drawings and photographs were damaged or lost during the war.
 The reconstruction of the main Shiva temple was completed in 1953 and inaugurated by Indonesia's first president Sukarno.

 The Indonesian government continued the reconstruction effort to complete the temple compound.
 The Brahma temple was reconstructed between 1978 and 1987.
-While the Vishnu temple was rebuilt from 1982 to 1991.
+The Vishnu temple was rebuilt from 1982 to 1991.
 The Vahana temples of the eastern rows and some smaller shrines were completed from 1991 to 1993.
-Thus by 1993, the whole towering main temples of the Prambanan central zone were erected and completed, simultaneously inaugurated by President Suharto together with the inauguration of the Sewu compound central temple nearby.
+Thus, by 1993, the whole towering main temples of the Prambanan central zone were erected and completed, simultaneously inaugurated by President Suharto together with the inauguration of the Sewu compound central temple nearby.

 Since much of the original stonework has been stolen and reused at remote construction sites, restoration was hampered considerably.
-Given the scale of the temple complex, the government decided to rebuild shrines only if at least 75% of their original masonry was available, in accordance to anastylosis discipline.
+Given the scale of the temple complex, the government decided to rebuild shrines only if at least 75% of their original masonry was available, in accordance with anastylosis discipline.
 The reconstruction continues up to this day, with efforts now focused on the pervara (ancillary) temples of the outer compound.
-A Perwara temple of eastern side second row number 35 was completed in December 2017.
+A Pervara temple on the eastern side, second row number 35, was completed in December 2017.

-As per February 2023, from originally 224 pervara temples, only 6 of them are completely reconstructed; 4 on the eastern side, 1 on the southern side, and 1 on the northern side.
-Two of pervara temples; a corner pervara temple with double porticos on the northeast corner and a pervara temple on the east side, was reconstructed during the Dutch East Indies colonial era circa 1930s.
-The other 4 pervara temples were completed in 2015, 2017, 2019 and 2021 respectively.
+As per February 2023, from originally 224 pervara temples, only 6 of them are completely reconstructed: 4 on the eastern side, 1 on the southern side, and 1 on the northern side.
+Two of pervara temples, a corner pervara temple with double porticos on the northeast corner and a pervara temple on the east side, were reconstructed during the Dutch East Indies colonial era circa 1930s.
+The other 4 pervara temples were completed in 2015, 2017, 2019 and 2021, respectively.
 Most of the smaller shrines are now visible only in their foundations.
 The restoration of pervara temples will be carried out in stages.
-If all of 224 pervara temples to be restored completely, it will take at least 200 years, since an anastylosis reconstruction of one pervara temple takes approximately 8 to 12 months to complete.
+If all of 224 pervara temples are to be restored completely, it will take at least 200 years, since an anastylosis reconstruction of one pervara temple takes approximately 8 to 12 months to complete.

-In the early 1990s the government removed the market that had sprung up near the temple and redeveloped the surrounding villages and rice paddies as an archaeological park.
+In the early 1990s, the government removed the market that had sprung up near the temple and redeveloped the surrounding villages and rice paddies as an archaeological park.
 The park covers a large area, from Yogyakarta-Solo main road in the south, encompassing the whole Prambanan complex, the ruins of Lumbung and Bubrah temples, and as far as the Sewu temple compound in the north.
-In 1992 the Indonesian government created a State-owned Limited Liability Enterprise (Persero), named "PT Taman Wisata Candi Borobudur, Prambanan, dan Ratu Boko."
+In 1992, the Indonesian government created a State-owned Limited Liability Enterprise (Persero), named "PT Taman Wisata Candi Borobudur, Prambanan, dan Ratu Boko."
 This enterprise is the authority for the park management of Borobudur Prambanan Ratu Boko and the surrounding region.
-Prambanan is one of the most visited tourist attraction in Indonesia.
+Prambanan is one of the most visited tourist attractions in Indonesia.